Lake Elsinore Diamond

 Review by Mike

-Lake Elsinore Diamond is the home of the Lake Elsinore Storm of Low-A West.
+Lake Elsinore Diamond is the home of the Lake Elsinore Storm of the California League.
 Finding myself at loose ends in San Diego one May day, I ventured up the I-15 for an hour or so in hopes of finding an open gate at Lake Elsinore Diamond.
 Fortune shined on me as the whole ballpark was open for maintenance while the Storm were on the road.

 What I found is a very nice Single-A ballpark.
 The single-level grandstand favored the 3rd base side, running all the way to the foul pole with an enclosed club down at the far end, while the 1st base stands ran to just beyond 1st base with a "grassy" berm filling the rest of the distance to the right field pole.
 The long drought that plagued California at the time had taken its toll here, as it should more accurately be called a "dusty" berm.